cBioPortal/cbioportal/portal/src/main/resources/content/about_us_su2c.markdown

  * Aaron Gabow
  * Alex Lash

-Funding for the cBioPortal for Cancer Genomics is provided in part from:
+Funding for the cBioPortal for SU2C is provided in part from:

   * [Stand Up To Cancer](http://standup2cancer.org/) as part our membership in the [PI3K Dream Team](http://pi3k.org/)
   * The NCI as a [TCGA Genome Data Analysis Center (GDAC)](http://tcga.cancer.gov/wwd/program/research_network/gdac.asp) (NCI-U24CA143840)